My ASN Journey: Setting up RPKI

 Now try to ping invalid.rpki.isbgpsafeyet.com.
 If it says no route to host, it means that you are now filtering RPKI invalids.

-RTRTR over HTTPS
+RTR over HTTPS (RTRTR)

 1. Install RTRTR.